alejandro0619/blog/content/posts/My-Journey-in-Rust-part-I.md

 ### Examples

 For the sake of this post, I will compare Javascript vs Rust, I know there're a bunch of programming languages inside of the **interpreted** group, such as Python, Ruby, PHP and so on.
-And of course is of my knowledge that you can implement static typing for both Javascript and Python, but it gets out of this post scope.
+And of course is of my knowledge that you can implement statically typing for both Javascript and Python, but it gets out of this post scope.

 Let's do a **simple and cliché add function:**